What To Do If the Laptop Ban Goes Global

 Won't help for really long-distance or overseas travel, of course, but for regional travel why not bypass all of the airport/airline/TSA BS?

 Get in your car the night before, tell it to take you to some other city, then take a nap and wake up when you get there.
-No lines, no security, and no having to get to the airport two hours ahead of time "just in case"... only
+No lines, no security, and no having to get to the airport two hours ahead of time "just in case"... only to find your flight's been delayed two hours.

-The units built into the seat backs will serve.
-And now, with more convenient spacing [latimes.com], it will be much easier to reach the touchscreen.
-The tray table, which is now jabbing your chest, will be the keyboard.

-Useless suggestions (Score:1)
+Useless suggestions (Score:2, Interesting)

 None of this will work with BIOS malware installed over ThunderBolt.
 Who knows what software attacks we don't know about yet.
 Glitter nail polish is fun and "cool story, bro," but why do you think tamper-proofing works on an adversary with unlimited time and tool-funding to attack your specific model, and, for example, how do you expect to tamper-proof your keyboard?